 So, you have three days to explore London?
 That’s great except just one small thing – the city is enormous!
 London, a city as modern as the 21st century yet a history dating back to Roman times, is a place that has fascinated travelers from all around the world for decades.
-There are numerous attractions that can quite literally engulf you, so you need to have a plan.
+There are numerous attractions that can quite literally engulf you, so you need to have a plan for your 3 days in London.

 One of the biggest ways to save time and money is to purchase the London Explorer Pass – you can choose to add 3, 5, or 7 locations for free entry and make sure that one of the options you pick is a one-day Big Bus London Hop-On-Hop-Off Tour.